Mask the Redundancy: Evolving Masking Representation Learning for Multivariate Time-Series Clustering: Proposed Method

 \subsection{CRL: Consistency and Reconstruction Learning}

-CRL involves two complementary mechanisms: intra-view reconstruction learning preserves discriminative patterns from the redundancy masked sequence, while inter-view reconstruction learning establishes semantic bridges between different views.
-The intra-view reconstruction learning can be formulated as:
+CRL involves two complementary mechanisms: intra-view reconstruction learning helps the MEV retain the semantic structure of the original time-series, while inter-view reconstruction learning establishes semantic bridges between different views.
+For each view $F^{(v)}$, the model reconstructs the original MTS $X$ through $X^{(v)} = R^{(v)}(F^{(v)})$, where the decoder $R^{(v)}$ maps the endogenous view embedding $F^{(v)}$ to the reconstructed sequence $X^{(v)}$.
+The intra-view reconstruction learning can then be formulated as: